andres2901/StarCrew/README.md

     - **Nucleotide/**: Fasta file containing the nucleotide sequence of the element.
     - **Protein/**: Multifasta files containing the protein sequence of each gene per element.
 - **metadata\_files/**: This directory stores metadata information.
 Two files are found here:
-    - `metadata.csv`: This file is only present if the user provided a metadata file to `StarClust Initialize`.
+    - `metadata.csv`: This file is only present if the user provided a metadata file to `StarCREW Initialize`.
 It contains the metadata information for the elements that passed the filters, including the element's new header/ID.
     - `sequence\_head.csv`: An association file that maps the original element header/ID to the updated Project ID for all retained elements.
 - **Workspace/**: This folder is initially empty.
 Each command executed will create an individual folder inside `Workspace/` to store the intermediate files necessary to obtain the final results.

 In addition to the three main directories, five files can be found in the root project folder:

-- `Coordinate_file.txt`: Contains the coordinates of elements extracted from the `*.elements.feat` file. **Note:** Only available when running `StarClust Initialize` in 'Starfish' mode.
+- `Coordinate_file.txt`: Contains the coordinates of elements extracted from the `*.elements.feat` file. **Note:** Only available when running `StarCREW Initialize` in 'Starfish' mode.
 - `Elements_filterGC.txt`: A list of elements that were filtered out based on the GC content threshold. **Note:** Only available when using the `-gc` argument and filtering occurred.
 - `Elements_filterRIPlike.txt`: A list of elements that were filtered out based on the RIP-like signal threshold. **Note:** Only available when using the `-r` argument and filtering occurred.
 - `Gene_stats.txt`: A file containing statistics of the gene prediction within the elements.
 It stores three main statistics: gene number, average gene length (nucleotide), and average intergenic length.
 - `Sequences.fa`: A multifasta file of the elements with the updated headers.

 After running each command, a new folder containing the main output information will appear in the project root folder, named after the specific command, as detailed in the documentation for that command.
-The only exception to this naming is the `StarClust SyntenyClustering` command, which creates a dedicated `Cluster/` folder.
+The only exception to this naming is the `StarCREW SyntenyClustering` command, which creates a dedicated `Cluster/` folder.

 ## Pipeline modes

-As previously mentioned, this tool can be used for multiple purposes and therefore some commands are sequential.
+As previously mentioned, this wrapper can be used for multiple purposes and therefore some commands are sequential.
 Here, we're going to mention the two main purposes that this tool can be used to and how we recommend the sequential running of the pipelines.

-## Citing StarClust and software called by StarClust
+## Citing StarCREW and software called by StarCREW

-Please cite our work if you use `StarClust` in your research:
+Please cite our work if you use `StarCREW` in your research:

 < Here will go the citation to the paper when available >

-StarClust is a tool that calls different bioinformatic software, for that reason any publication of results obtained by StarClust required the citation of the tools that were called.
+StarCREW is a wrapper that calls different bioinformatic software, for that reason any publication of results obtained by StarCREW required the citation of the tools that were called.

 | Command | mode | Dependency | Citation |
 |:---:|:---:|:---| :---|